 That way, you get a guided tour in Ipoh (or Cameron Highlands) by a local guide.
 Without having to worry about transport!

-Book RayTheTour by contacting them on WhatsApp.
+Book RayTheTour by contacting us on WhatsApp.

 Conclusion